HL7/cqf-recommendations/pages/documentation-approach-04-guideline-development.md

 <summary>

 FIG. 18.
 The Evidence Pyramid refers to a means to evaluate the quality or validity of evidence (higher toward the top) as well as provide a visual depiction of the amount of evidence (width) ([ref](http://dx.doi.org/10.1136/ebmed-2016-110401)).
 The evaluation of the evidence not only informs the guideline development process and resulting recommendations but is further communicated together with the recommendations themselves using the GRADE framework, described below.
+NOTE: An updated version of this Evidence Pyramid (ref) will be included in the next update of the CPG-IG.

 </summary>